 Monica Missaghi-Lakshman BA (Hon), MA, AccFM (OAFM)

 Monica completed her Bachelor's Degree in Psychology and Political Science at Laurentian University.
-She went on to receive a Master's Degree in Child & Human Development.
+She went on to earn a Master's Degree in Child & Human Development.

 Since then, Monica has worked with children, individuals, couples, and families in various settings and professional capacities.
 This mix of experience, and the frequently expressed wish she heard from those clients to find a better way to resolve their conflicts, inspired her to study Solution Focused Brief Therapy at the University of Toronto.